 Peak pricing applies to school holidays and weekends.

-- Price includes a Digi Photo Pass giving you unlimited digital photos (excludes Koala Photo experience)!
+- Price includes Digi Photo Pass with 8 digital photos included (excludes Koala Photo experience)!

 - Get your ticket on your phone